AliceLR/megazeux/contrib/libxmp/README.megazeux.md

 # MegaZeux libxmp fork.

-This is a fork of libxmp generated specifically for MegaZeux.
+This is a fork of libxmp generated specifically for MegaZeux from this branch using the file `mzx-gen.sh`: https://github.com/AliceLR/libxmp/tree/mzx-gen-libxmp

 The script that generated this forked libxmp from commit [92313f6f](https://github.com/AliceLR/libxmp/commit/92313f6f525a8510a2492df4266abcf8f0b45834) and applied the following branches as patches: